-Measures for the Safety of Local Residents and Employees
+Measures for the Safety of Employees and Local Communities

 Eliminating Accidents and Disasters

-An awards ceremony for the Kawasaki Commemorative Safety Award held at the head office
+An award ceremony for the Kawasaki Commemorative Safety Award held at the head office

 Since its foundation, JSR has conducted safety activities based on the principle that safety takes priority over production.
-During the annual safety audits, the president visits each work site to engage in discussions concerning safety with employees.
-Worksites completed the development of safety management systems based on the ideas of ISO in FY1997 (April 1, 1996 to March 31, 1997).
-Since then, health-related issues have been added, and the system is operated as a health and safety management system and various activities are conducted.
+In our annual safety audits, the president visits each business site to engage in discussions with employees concerning safety.
+In FY1997 (April 1, 1996 to March 31, 1997), business sites finished developing their safety management systems based on the principles outlined in the ISO standard.
+Since then, health-related issues have been added, and the systems are operated as combined health and safety management systems, through which various activities are being impelented.

-Prior safety assessment activities and hazard prediction activities are conducted with respect to facilities and regular and non-regular work to identify hazards and implement physical (facility) and non-physical (standards and education) countermeasures.
-JSR also conducts training and education that incorporates various innovations in terms of increasing people's awareness of the issues and passing on technological expertise in preparation for future generations.
-In FY2010, there were no work accidents resulting in absence from work.
+We conduct preliminary safety assessment activities and hazard prediction activities with respect to facilities and regular and non-regular work to identify hazards and implement tangible (facility) and intangible (standards and education) countermeasures.
+We also strive to implement innovative training and education programs that increase employees' awareness of issues and pass on technological expertise to younger generations.
+In FY2011, there were no work accidents resulting in absence from work.

-In addition, JSR has established a safety commendation system (the Kawasaki Commemorative Safety Award) that covers group companies to raise workers’ awareness of safety.
+We also have established a safety award system (the Kawasaki Commemorative Safety Award) that includes group companies to raise workers' awareness of safety.

 Data on Disasters at Facilities

 The table below shows the number of facility accidents that took place in the last five years.
 There were zero accidents in FY2011.